theprblmsolver/image-size-calculator/README.md

 ## 📣 About the Creator

-This tool is part of a larger automated product pipeline for digital sellers, built by **The Problem Solver**.
+This tool is part of a larger automated product, built by **The Problem Solver**.

-If you need:
+Provides:
 - Bulk image processing
 - Watermarking
 - Resizing